-How to write NTFS drive on macOS Catalina 10.15/Mojave/High Sierra?
+How to read/write NTFS drive on macOS Catalina 10.15/Mojave/High Sierra?

 The latest macOS Catalina 10.15 has been released and expected to be an outstanding OS which supports plenty of advantageous features.
 However, macOS Catalina is still not supported to write NTFS drive which is used by many Windows users, how to write NTFS drive on macOS Catalina 10.15?

-Solution 3: Use the third party NTFS driver
+Solution 1: Use the third party NTFS for Mac software

-Although M3 Bitlocker Loader for Mac cannot directly read/write NTFS drive, but it provides Bitlocker drive encryption function.
-After encrypting NTFS drive, you can read/write Bitlocker encrypted NTFS drive without any problem on macOS Catalina 10.15.
+Although M3 BitLocker Loader for Mac cannot directly read/write NTFS drive, but it provides a BitLocker encryption function.
+After encrypting NTFS drive, you can read/write BitLocker encrypted NTFS drive without any problem on macOS Catalina 10.15.

 3. iBoysoft Drive Manager